ORPN Website Will Close June 30

 Our Contributions As The Opposition

-Eight years ago Oakland Residents for Peaceful Neighborhoods was almost a lone voice calling attention to understaffing of the police department.
+Eleven years ago Oakland Residents for Peaceful Neighborhoods was almost a lone voice calling attention to understaffing of the police department.
 Today most people acknowledge that Oakland has far too few officers.
 ORPN played a role in the growth of awareness, primarily by drawing the lessons from one outrageous wave of crimes after another.

 When we fight bad proposals from a council that is supposed to craft good legislation, we think we perform a public service.

 We warned Measure Y would not provide 802 police officers.
 Events confirmed that supporters of Measure Y were either irresponsibly ignorant or just plain lying when they insisted its language guaranteed 802 officers.
-Indeed, the City has not even maintained the 739 police supposedly required as a prerequisite to spending Measure Y money.

 We helped defeat permanent annual increases in the Landscape and Lighting Assessment, simply by publicizing the city council's unashamed provision that it would put 55 cents of every dollar back in the general fund, to be used for anything but landscape and lighting.